datalorax/site/content/post/2019-07-29-estimating-important-things-with-public-data.md

 One of the neatest things I've learned about in the last few years is how to [estimate effect sizes from coarsened data](https://journals.sagepub.com/doi/abs/10.3102/1076998611411918).
 The original article discussed using the method with publicly available data reported by statewide education agencies, and that's the approach I'll use here too.
 But more generally, the method could be applied in any situation in which a continuous distribution is reported out in ordinal bins.

 ## Background
-In case you're unfamiliar, states adminster tests to students at the end of the year in each of Grades 3-8, and once in high school, for all students in their state in English/Language Arts and Mathematics.
+In case you're unfamiliar, states administer tests to students at the end of the year in each of Grades 3-8, and once in high school, for all students in their state in English/Language Arts and Mathematics.
 Science assessments are also administered, but not across all grades.
-States report, for every school in their state, the percentage of students scoring in each of (usually) for proficiency categories.
+States report, for every school in their state, the percentage of students scoring in each of (usually) four proficiency categories.
 Sometimes these are given labels, like "Below Expectations", "Nearly Proficient", "Proficient", and "Exceeds", and other times they just have a numerical label from 1-4.
-These data are reported for every school in the state, and disagregatted by student demographics such as race/ethnicity, special education status, etc., provided there is a sufficient amount of data to ensure individual students cannot be identified (and this lower threshold varies by state).
+These data are reported for every school in the state, and disaggregated by student demographics such as race/ethnicity, special education status, etc., provided there is a sufficient amount of data to ensure individual students cannot be identified (and this lower threshold varies by state).

-While these data are somewhat helpful on their own, their actually not as helpful as one might think.
+While these data are somewhat helpful on their own, they're actually not as helpful as one might think.
 The primary problem is that the percentage of students in each of these categories depends *a lot* on the placement of the cut scores delineating the different categories, and those cut scores vary not only by state, but by grade-level.
-Any direct comparisons that are not in the same grade, during the same academic year (because the cut scores can change from year to year), and in the same content area are therfore tenuous (see [Ho, 2008](https://www-leland.stanford.edu/~hakuta/Courses/Ed205X%20Website/Resources/Ho%20The%20Problem%20with%20Proficiency%20ER%20v37%20n6.pdf) for a discussion of just how tenuous comparisons can be).
+Any direct comparisons that are not in the same grade, during the same academic year (because the cut scores can change from year to year), and in the same content area are therefore tenuous (see [Ho, 2008](https://www-leland.stanford.edu/~hakuta/Courses/Ed205X%20Website/Resources/Ho%20The%20Problem%20with%20Proficiency%20ER%20v37%20n6.pdf) for a discussion of just how tenuous comparisons can be).
 But, it's an awful lot of data that we don't want to just throw out.
-The fact that it's reported by demographic groups is particularly intriguing, given the long-standing racial achievement disparities have been found, dating back to the Coleman report.
+The fact that this data is reported by demographic groups is particularly intriguing, given that long-standing racial achievement disparities have been found, dating back to the Coleman report.
 Evaluating achievement disparities at this scale could lead to new insights (and indeed, this has been done; for example, see recent work by [Reardon, Kalograides, and Shores](https://cepa.stanford.edu/sites/default/files/wp16-10-v201712.pdf)).
 But how do we make sense of the data, after I've just discussed the problems with direct comparisons in terms of percent proficient?
 Enter $V$, an effect size like metric estimated from ordinal data.

 # Effect sizes from ordinal data
 First, what's an effect size?
 There are many different types of effect sizes, but the most common is Cohen's $D$, which is just the difference between the means of two respective distributions, divided by their pooled standard deviation (see [Lakens, 2013](https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00863/full) for a nice review of effect sizes).
 This implies we have a standardized mean difference measure.
 So, a value of 0.5 would imply that the focal distribution is, on average, half a standard deviation higher than the reference distribution.
-Effect sizes are useful for lots of different reasons, but primarily among them is that they are comparable across studies and different scales (under certain assumptions, and occassionally it won't work well, but generally it works well enough).
-If we could report our ordinal percent proficient data in terms of an effect size, then all of the sudden would could make comparisons between student groups across grades and even across states, even if they don't use the same test.
+Effect sizes are useful for lots of different reasons, but primary among them is that they are comparable across studies and different scales (under certain assumptions, and occasionally it won't work well, but generally it works well enough).
+If we could report our ordinal percent proficient data in terms of an effect size, then all of the sudden we could make comparisons between student groups across grades and even across states, even if they don't use the same test.

 ## A made up example